Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Data and Observations

 Spectroscopy was obtained for five sources using the normal long-slit mode of the GMOS instrument.\footnote{Program ID: 2024B-309515 (PI: Eracleous).} Observations were conducted in single slit mode with a 0.5\,\arcsec\ wide slit.
 Our spectra were centered on the Ca~\textsc{ii} H+K ($\lambda=3934$, 3968\,\AA\ in the rest-frame) absorption feature, which is commonly used for measuring $\sigma_\ast$ (Section \ref{subsubsec:measuring_sigma}).
 Four of the targets were observed using the B1200 grating ($R\simeq3740$ at the blaze wavelength), which provides continuous spectral coverage of $\simeq 1700$\,\AA.
 The highest-redshift target, J1104+0118 at $z=0.575$, was observed instead with the R831 grating ($R\simeq4400$), with a wavelength coverage of $\simeq2400$\,\AA.
 For targets observed using the B1200 grating, we used 2-pixel binning in both the spatial and dispersion directions, resulting in a pixel scale of 0.46\,\AA$\,\rm{pix}^{-1}$.
 For the target observed using the B831 grating, 2-pixel binning was applied only in the spatial direction, producing a pixel scale of 0.34\,\AA$\,\rm{pix}^{-1}$.
-Taken together, the GMOS spectra cover observed wavelengths from 3780\,\AA\ to 7430\,\AA\ across the full sample.
+Taken together, the GMOS spectra cover observed wavelengths from 3780 to 7430\,\AA\ across the full sample.

-The total exposure times for each target, ranging from 1600--4170\,s, were determined to achieve an expected $S/N\gtrsim10$ per pixel at the Ca~\textsc{ii} H+K region, based on the online GMOS-N exposure-time calculator.
-All observations were divided into four sub-exposures, dithered along the slit, except for the faintest target (J0213-0253), for which six sub-exposures were used.
+The total exposure times for each target, ranging from 1600 to 4170\,s, were determined to achieve an expected $S/N\gtrsim10$ per pixel at the Ca~\textsc{ii} H+K region, based on the online GMOS-N exposure-time calculator.
+All observations were divided into four subexposures, dithered along the slit, except for the faintest target (J0213-0253), for which six subexposures were used.